The media reported that Google collaborated with the US hospital chain HCA Healthcare to develop healthcare algorithms using patient records.

-Google will store anonymised data from patient health records and internet-connected medical devices.
+Google will store anonymized data from patient health records and internet-connected medical devices.

-That data will be used to build programs that could inform medical decisions made by healthcare providers, the report mentioned.
+The report mentioned will use that data to build programs that could inform medical decisions made by healthcare providers.

-Not just Google, Microsoft and Amazon are also working in the field to analyse patient data and create such AI/ML-based programmes, to foray into the $3 trillion healthcare sector.
+Not just Google, Microsoft, and Amazon are also working in the field to analyze patient data and create such AI/ML-based programmes, to foray into the $3 trillion healthcare sector.

 Reports surfaced in 2019 that Google was gathering health information of millions of US citizens — without informing them or their doctors — to design an Artificial Intelligence (AI)-driven software.

-St. Louis-based faith-based healthcare organization Ascension was reportedly sharing lab results, diagnoses and hospitalization records — as well as health histories complete with patient names and dates of birth — with Google, the Wall Street Journal had reported.
+St. Louis-based faith-based healthcare organization Ascension was reportedly sharing lab results, diagnoses, and hospitalization records — as well as health histories complete with patient names and dates of birth — with Google, the Wall Street Journal reported.